Air cleaner FAQ for virus filtration

 On the one hand, it is not yet foreseeable when vaccination will actually be possible for each individual.
 The worldwide demand is very high and first the vaccines have to be produced and distributed in sufficient quantities, then vaccination of particularly vulnerable groups is prioritised in many cases.
 In addition, many experts expect Corona infections to continue until at least 2022 despite vaccination, which is why effective virus filtering remains important during but also after the Corona pandemic.

-After all, high-performance air purifiers such as the TAC XT, TAC V+, TAC M, TAC ECO or AirgoClean® One are just as effective against influenza viruses, and the next flu outbreak will certainly not be long in coming.
+After all, high-performance air purifiers such as the TAC XT, TAC V+, TAC M, TAC ECO, TAC BASIC or AirgoClean® One are just as effective against influenza viruses, and the next flu outbreak will certainly not be long in coming.

 Moreover, the air cleaners from Trotec also filter other harmful fine dust particles or free allergens from the air and thus help to avoid allergy complaints in the pollen season or to reduce aerogenic respiratory infections and resulting absence rates in schools and offices.
 Therefore, they make an important contribution to the health protection of employees, pupils or customers all year round.

 Definitely!
-Professional high-performance air purifiers such as the TAC XT, TAC V+, TAC M, TAC ECO or AirgoClean® One from Trotec not only reliably separate aerosols carrying viruses from the room air and thermally decontaminate the filter at regular intervals.
+Professional high-performance air purifiers such as the TAC XT, TAC V+, TAC M, TAC ECO, TAC BASIC or AirgoClean® One from Trotec not only reliably separate aerosols carrying viruses from the room air and thermally decontaminate the filter at regular intervals.

 Their effective H14 filter system also reliably filters bacteria, free allergens, harmful microorganisms, pollen and fine dust particles out of the room air – and also the flu viruses during the annual flu outbreaks.